jessekorzan/qUizList/README.md

-# qUizList
+# Starter Set
-## UI Prototype &mdash; simple yes or no question/answer format for quizzes or tests.
+## Questionnaire Prototype &mdash; simple yes or no question/answer format for quizzes or tests.
 ## A/B Test Prototype &mdash; compare the performance of two layouts.

 For my own reference: Uses Google Sheets & Forms for an application DB.
 Google Analytics Experiement to facilitate A/B test.
 POC for scoreboard components (leaderboard, weighted scoring, scatter chart).